 Frequently Asked Questions About the Trail's Advisory Council

 A. The advisory council consults with the Secretary of the Interior in the development of the trail and other trail matters.
 The council played an active role in the creation of the management plan, as well as assisting the NPS in identifying significant resources and other sites of interest along the 560 miles of the trail.
 The advisory council for the Star-Spangled Banner National Historic Trail, in accordance with the National Trails System Act, was established on April 11, 2011.

 A. The council consists of federal and state agency personnel and representatives of private Chesapeake Bay-related organizations.
 The council is appointed by the Secretary of the Interior, and includes:

 A. The advisory council will exist for ten years from its creation on April 11, 2011.

 Q. How will the public participate in the deliberations of the advisory council?

 Minutes of closed meetings will also be available to the public upon request, subject to the withholding of matters about which public disclosure would be harmful to the interests of the government, industry, or others, and which are exempt from disclosure under the Freedom of Information Act (FOIA.)
-The public may request copies of meeting minutes by contacting the Captain John Smith Chesapeake National Historic Trail office in Annapolis, Maryland.
+The public may request copies of meeting minutes by contacting the trail's communications office in Annapolis, Maryland at 410-260-2492.